particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/understanding-my-data-consumption.md

 ## Data Latency

 We rely on third party telephony partners to provide us with information about your data consumption.
 Data consumption logs (“Call Data Records” or CDRs) are processed in a large queue for execution by our telephony partner.
 In some instances, on high-traffic days, this can lead to delays.
-In some cases, this can take a few business days, leading to a perceived asynchrony between your device’s real life performance and data usage displayed on the Console.
-You can find more information about this issue [here](https://support.particle.io/hc/en-us/articles/360044033874).
+In some cases, this can take a few business days, leading to a perceived mismatch between your device’s real life performance and data usage displayed on the Console.